 The install process will automatically select the destination for you, and the 'Installation Type' window as shown below will appear.
 Press the 'Install' button, and the window shown below will appear.
 Enter your password and click on the 'Install Software' button, and the actual installation will begin.

 When completed, the window as shown below will appear.
-Press the 'Close' button and you will be prompted whether to move the installer to the trash – click on the 'Move to Trash' button and the window will disappear.
-You can now close the JDK window, and remove the 'dmg' file from your desktop by right-clicking on the icon and selecting 'Eject "JDK 8 Update 144"'.
+Press the 'Close' button and you will be prompted whether to move the installer to the trash - click on the 'Move to Trash' button as shown below, and the window will disappear.
+You can now close the JDK install window, and remove the 'dmg' file from your desktop by right-clicking on the icon and selecting 'Eject "JDK 8 Update 152"'.

 You have now successfully installed Oracle's Java JDK 8 on your Mac computer. to verify, start a terminal and type the command: